lambda-client/lambda/README.md

 Development has slowed down considerably.
 KAMI will likely no longer be updated.
 Pull requests are still welcome.
 =======
 See [forgehax](https://github.com/fr1kin/forgehax) for a more polished equivalent.
 Some features in KAMI may be based on those of forgehax, as I sometimes used it as reference.

-Please note Baritone is no longer included.
-Download the standalone jar [from here](https://github.com/cabaletta/baritone/releases).

 This is by no means a finished project and is still in rapid development.
 >>>>>>> 1bfff16...
 Add section about baritone to intro